 My new mom struggles and experience in the first six months of parenthood: the story of how I dealt with unexpected change of plans after my daughter’s birth; how I approached sleep deprivation and a shift in my identity; and the biggest thing I did to take control of my postpartum depression and anxiety.

-Earlier this month baby J turned 6 months old.
+As I’m writing this in April 2018, earlier this month my daughter baby J turned 6 months old.
 While on one hand I’m amazed that she’s been a part of our lives for half a year already (time flies!), on the other hand, I can’t believe it’s been ONLY six months because it surely has felt like eternity at times.

 Unfortunately, what happened in real life after my baby’s birth was quite different.

 After baby J finally entered this world on a dark October night, for the next few months I felt like that night never turned into dawn.